 ALSO READTMC names Manish Gupta as Rajya Sabha poll candidate PM's reply in LoK Sabha 'election propaganda': Yechury Assault row: Sena vents fury, MP voices regret, AI says ban UP victory to help BJP in presidential polls, Rajya Sabha numbers Trinamool to field former Bengal Power Minister for Rajya Sabha

+On his nomination papers, filed in two sets, Vijayprakash, who, an eyewitness said, looked like a 'sadhu', wrote: "I know my nomination paper will be rejected.
 A layman like me cannot obtain 100 signatures.
 I am crazy but one should be crazy.
 Sir, our institutions like Parliament (are) locked and the prison of political parties.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)